-For use with mattress and box spring.
-Patented Gap Guard prevents gaps between rail and mattress.
+For use with a mattress and box spring.
+Patented Gap Guard prevents gaps between the rail and mattress.
 No tools needed for setup.
 Rail cover is machine-washable.
 Attaches to thick mattresses.
 The instructions are easy to follow, allowing most users to install without a problem.

 Some users say this product is less than 20 inches tall, so use caution with thicker mattresses.